Almost half of new viral infections in the United States occur in just 5 states | ExBulletin

 Almost half of new viral infections in the United States occur in just 5 states

-(AP) – Nearly half of new coronavirus infections nationwide are in just five states, a situation that puts pressure on the federal government to consider changing the way it distributes vaccines by sending more doses to hot spots.
+Nearly half of new coronavirus infections nationwide are in just five states, a situation that puts pressure on the federal government to consider changing the way it distributes vaccines by sending more doses to points hot.

-New York, Michigan, Florida, Pennsylvania and New Jersey together reported 44% of countries’ new COVID-19 infections, or nearly 197,500 new cases, in the last available seven-day period, according to public health agency data compiled by Johns Hopkins University.
+New York, Michigan, Florida, Pennsylvania and New Jersey together reported 44% of the nation’s new COVID-19 infections, or nearly 197,500 new cases, in the last available seven-day period, according to public health agency data compiled by Johns Hopkins University. .
 The total number of US infections in the same week was over 452,000.

 The high concentration of new cases in states that represent 22% of the US population has prompted some experts and elected officials to ask President Joe Bidens’ administration to send additional doses of the vaccine to these locations.
 So far, the White House has shown no signs of changing its policy of distributing vaccine doses among states based on population.